Cinema & Entertainment

 Al Pacino made it onto the big stages from Broadway to Hollywood, but being extremely shy, he is still a mystery.

-In the ‘70s, he got his first international success as Michael Corleone in “The Godfather” followed by legendary screen heroes such as drug lord Tony Montana, New York cop Serpico, bank robber Sonny Wortzig or blind colonel Frank Slade.
+In the ‘70s, he had his first international success as Michael Corleone in “The Godfather,” followed by legendary screen heroes such as drug lord Tony Montana, New York cop Serpico, bank robber Sonny Wortzig, and blind colonel Frank Slade.

 At 80 years of age, Al Pacino continues to show his versatility by appearing both on stage and in front of the camera.